robbert-vdh/yabridge/src/common/serialization/vst3/README.md

 4. The Wine plugin host will then call `module->getFactory().createInstance<IFoo>(cid)` using the Windows VST3 plugin's plugin factory to ask it to create an instance of that interface.
-If this operation fails and returns a null pointer, we'll send an `std::nullopt` back to indicate that the instantiation was not successful and we relay this on the plugin side.
+If this operation fails and returns a null pointer, we'll send a `kNotImplemented` result code back to indicate that the instantiation was not successful and we relay this on the plugin side.
-5. We will generate a unique instance identifier for the newly generated object so we can refer to it later.
-We then serialize that identifier along with what other static data is available in `IFoo` in a `YaFoo::Arguments` object.
+5. As mentioned above, we will generate a unique instance identifier for the newly generated object so we can refer to it later.
+We then serialize that identifier along with what other static data is available in `IFoo` in a `YaFoo::ConstructArgs` object.
 6. We then move `IPtr<IFoo>` to an `std::map<size_t, IPtr<IFoo>>` with that
    unique identifier we generated earlier as a key so we can refer to it later in later function calls.